johnhenry/reprrepr/readme.md

 --no-verbose \
 --file input.es6.js > output.js
 ```
-Note: render and environment modules must be written in Javascript, even if the REPL's language is set to something different
+Note: render and environment modules must be written in Javascript, even if the REPL's language is set to something different.

+BONUS!: You can use the __--file__ flag in conjunction with the __--language__ flag to convert a file from another languae into javascript.

 ##.reprrc
 You can define a __.reprrc__ file with pre-defined settings.